dackst/nayuta/notes.md

   * Burton (Barton - I think it matches the voice's pronounciation better)
   * Aulbath (Orvus - constellation)
   * Gio (Geo - explained above in [Characters](#characters))
-  * Erislet (Erisette - ok so "[-let](https://en.wiktionary.org/wiki/-let)" is a dimunative, but is it's "almost... never" used for names, and "is generally depreciative, connoting pettiness and conveying contempt" when it is)
+  * Erislet (Erisette - ok so "[-let](https://en.wiktionary.org/wiki/-let)" is a diminutive, but it's "almost... never" used for names, and "is generally depreciative, connoting pettiness and conveying contempt" when it is)
   * Argol (Algol - explained above)
   * Cealam (Caelum - constellation)
   * Colon (Coron - constellation)